 The RST course consists of a Theory and Practical component.
 Below is an outline of what each component entails.

 The theory component of the course will take place on a weekday evening (usually Monday & Tuesday), from 6pm – 9pm, at EFYC.
+This includes 5 hours of tuition, where we will review the entire RST workbook with you, as well as 1 hour to sit the multiple choice theory assessment.

 If you do not yet have a copy of the RST workbook you can download it for free from the, Department of Transport Website, alternatively you can order a hard copy by ringing the RST Info Line on 13 11 56.